richardeigenmann/HangmanQml/Readme.md

 ### Using a connected signal to refresh the word

+## To Explore

+* How to test?
+Unit tests?
+GUI tests?
+* How to package for Desktop, RPM, Android
+* Interacting with C++

 ## Sources

 Man on Chair found here: <http://www.clker.com/clipart-735475.html> The website claims Free Clipart instead of a license.